Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Validator

-A node that secures the Relay Chain by staking SOLARs, validating proofs from collators on parachains and voting on consensus along with other validators.
+A node that secures the Relay Chain by staking AXCs, validating proofs from collators on allychains and voting on consensus along with other validators.

 ## Voting

 The process of stakeholders determining whether or not a referendum should pass.
-Votes are weighted both by the number of SOLARs that the stakeholder account controls and the amount of time they are willing to lock their SOLARs.
+Votes are weighted both by the number of AXCs that the stakeholder account controls and the amount of time they are willing to lock their AXCs.

 ## Wallet

-A program that allows one to store private keys and sign transactions for AXIASolar or other blockchain networks.
+A program that allows one to store private keys and sign transactions for AXIA or other blockchain networks.

 ## Wasm

 An instruction format for a virtual, stack-based machine.
-AXIASolar Runtime Modules are compiled to Wasm.
+AXIA Runtime Modules are compiled to Wasm.

 ## Watermark

-In AXIASolar's parachain messaging scheme, the _watermark_ is the minimum processed send-height of the receiving parachain.
-All messages on all channels that are sending to this parachain at or before the watermark are guaranteed to be processed.
+In AXIA's allychain messaging scheme, the _watermark_ is the minimum processed send-height of the receiving allychain.
+All messages on all channels that are sending to this allychain at or before the watermark are guaranteed to be processed.

-## AXIACoin Foundation
+## AXIA Foundation

 A Switzerland-based foundation that nurtures and stewards technologies and applications in the fields of decentralized web software protocols, particularly those that utilize modern cryptographic methods to safeguard decentralization, to the benefit and for the stability of the Web3 ecosystem.

 ## WebAssembly

 An instruction format for a virtual, stack-based machine.
-AXIASolar Runtime Modules are compiled to WebAssembly.
+AXIA Runtime Modules are compiled to WebAssembly.
 Also known as Wasm.

 ## Witness